 To graduate with a Comprehensive Health Care Aide certificate, students must successfully complete 27 academic credits and 6 practical credits.

-At the Adult Collegiate in Brandon, fees charged per one credit course are $20.50 for materials and fees, plus $25.70 for Students’ Association Fees ($46.20 total).
+At the Centre for Adult Learning - Brandon, fees charged per one credit course are $20.50 for materials and fees, plus $28.82 for Students’ Association Fees.

 There will be additional costs for the required criminal, child abuse and adult abuse record checks, as well as CPR certification, immunizations and tests.